daattali/daattali.github.io/setupr.md

 ### Step 4 - Installing `devtools` Package

-While many R packages are hosted on CRAN and can be installed using built-in R functions, there are many more packages that are hosted on [GitHub](https://github.com/) but are not on CRAN.
-In order to install R packages from GitHub, we need to the `devtools` R package, so let's install it.
+While many R packages are hosted on CRAN and can be installed using the built-in `install.packages()` function, there are many more packages that are hosted on [GitHub](https://github.com/) but are not on CRAN.
+In order to install R packages from GitHub, we need to use the `devtools` R package, so let's install it.

 The `devtools` R package requires three system packages to be installed on the Droplet, namely `libcurl4-gnutls-dev`, `libxml2-dev`, and `libssl-devc`.
 Install these three packages